professor-forward/MusiQ/README.md

 ### Platform:

-The application will be designed as a website or web applicaiton since it will enable us to use all the content we learned in the course.
-Also because a website can be accessed from any device as long as it has a browser installed.
+The application will be designed as a website or web applicaiton.
+Because this can enable us to use all the content we learn in the course to use.
+And also because a website can be accessed from any device as long as it has a browser installed.

 ### Domain:

 The domain of this project is audio/music streaming.
-The users will have access to the music through their devices and the creators can add new music to the bucket in the cloud so that the users can surf.
+The users will have access to the music through their devices and the creators can add new music to the bucket in the cloud for the users to stream.

 ### Technologies: